 20. Villa Ada

-This large rambling park is popular with locals for its tall Cypress trees, shady paths, and lakes.
-Outdoor concerts are held in the summer during the Roma Incontro il Mondo festival.
+A local favourite, Villa Ada is a sprawling park popular for its tall cypress trees, shaded paths, and peaceful lakes.
+It’s also a hub for outdoor summer concerts during the annual Roma Incontro il Mondo festival.

 21. Villa Pamphili